Data Pump Utility

 Oracle Data Pump is a very fast and high-speed utility.
 Through the Data Pump utility, we can move data and metadata from one database to another database very fast.

 Oracle Data Pump flexible, faster, and latest alternative to the ‘exp’ and ‘imp’ which are old utilities and used in previous versions.
-The Oracle Data Pump provides basic export and import functionality via DBMS_DATAPUMP PL/SQL package.
+The Oracle Data Pump provides basic export and import functionality via the DBMS_DATAPUMP PL/SQL package.

 Data Pump Export and Import interfaces